Crassula 'Blue Bird'

 Crassula 'Blue Bird' was introduced and described by Dr. B.K Boom in the Dutch journal Succulenta in 1963 as Crassula portulacea 'Blauwe Vogel' (which translates to "blue bird") and was long thought to be a hybrid of Crassula ovata and Crassula arborescens.
-After Toelken had received leaves and inflorescences of this supposed hybrid, he explained that it is identical with the plant he had described as Crassula arborescens subsp. undulatifolia.
-This means Crassula 'Blue Bird' is the same as Crassula arborescens ssp. undulatifolia, subspecies with two somewhat different forms in cultivation.
+After Toelken had received leaves and inflorescences of this supposed hybrid, he explained that it is identical with the plant he had described as Crassula arborescens subsp. undulatifolia, which means that Crassula 'Blue Bird' is the same as Crassula arborescens ssp. undulatifolia, a subspecies with two somewhat different forms in cultivation.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).